Worm Dr Pets - Natural herbal worm medicine for deworming dogs & cats

-- All natural herbal formula
+- All natural herbal and homeopathic formula

 - Expels internal parasites such as roundworm and tapeworm